anchalwalia/BookStore/AnchalsBookStore/README.txt

 Just gone for a small break but back after almost 1 and half hr nap :( 3:37am : Created a new interface IUnitOfWork.cs and update the code.
 3:39am : Created a new class UnitOfWork.cs and modified it's data.
+4:02am : Registered both files of UnitOfWork in Startup.cs.